 - Monthly computation of social contribution to be deposited with revenue authorities under the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952 (‘PF’) and Employees’ State Insurance Act, 1948 (‘ESI’)

-- Periodical filing of returns as per applicable labor laws
+- Periodical filing of returns as per applicable labour laws

-- Facilitating the labor law inspector at the time of the visit to premises
+- Facilitating the labour law inspector at time of visit to premises

 - Advisory and compliance services relating to Labour laws